web-infra-dev/rsbuild/packages/document/docs/en/shared/getBuilderConfig.md

-Get the Builder config, this method must be called after the `modifyBuilderConfig` hook is executed.
+Get the Rsbuild config, this method must be called after the `modifyBuilderConfig` hook is executed.

 - **Type**